rungene/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - list files and directories
 2-bring_me_home - takes me from working directory to the home directory 3-listfiles - long list of files
+4-listmorefiles - Display current directory contents, including hidden files (starting with .).
+Use the long format.